Copilot Tools

 - “List all tables and their columns from my_database on my SQL Server connection”

-- “What tables are in my database?
-Then calculate the total count grouped by status”
+- “Calculate the total count grouped by status”

-- “Read the schema, then show me the top 10 items by revenue”
+- “Show me the top 10 items by revenue”

-- “Get the table structure first, then write a query to find inactive accounts”
+- “Write a query to find inactive accounts”

 Connection management: